Monash-FIT3170/EdVantage/README.md

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) - Required for local development
 - [Postman](https://www.postman.com/) - Useful for sending REST requests to your backend servers without the need for frontend integration
 - [DBeaver](https://dbeaver.io/) - Useful for connecting to our Postgres database and interacting with/modifying the data

+## Versioning Strategy

+We use [Semantic Versioning](https://semver.org/) for this project.
+For future releases, please adhere to this structure:

+- **MAJOR** version when you make incompatible API changes,
+- **MINOR** version when you add functionality in a backward-compatible manner, and
+- **PATCH** version when you make backward-compatible bug fixes.

+Remember to update the version in the `package.json` file as well as tag the commit with the new version.

+## Pull Request Strategy

+For developers intending to contribute to the project, please follow these steps:

+1. Fork the repository to your GitHub account.
+2. Create a new branch from the 'main' branch with a descriptive name about the feature or fix.
+3. Implement your changes and write clear, understandable commit messages.
+4. Push your branch to your fork.
+5. Open a pull request against the 'main' branch of the original repository.
+6. Describe the changes in the pull request description and mention any issue(s) your PR addresses.

+Please ensure your code adheres to the existing style guidelines and passes any tests.
+The project maintainers will review your PR and provide feedback.